 Check if your blood pressure is different outside the doctor's office.
-Your doctor may suspect that your blood pressure goes up due to the anxiety associated with being at the doctor's office, but is otherwise normal — a condition called white-coat hypertension.
-Monitoring blood pressure at home or work, where that kind of anxiety won't cause those spikes, can help see if you have true high blood pressure or simply white-coat hypertension.
+Your doctor may suspect that your blood pressure goes up due to the anxiety associated with being at the doctor's office, but is otherwise normal — a condition called white coat hypertension.
+Monitoring blood pressure at home or work, where that kind of anxiety won't cause those spikes, can help see if you have true high blood pressure or simply white coat hypertension.

 Home and workplace monitoring may also help when the opposite occurs — your blood pressure seems fine at the doctor's office, but is elevated elsewhere.
-This kind of high blood pressure, sometimes called masked hypertension, is more common in women and those with cardiovascular risk factors, such as obesity, high blood cholesterol and high blood sugar.
+This kind of high blood pressure, sometimes called masked hypertension, is more common in women and those who have cardiovascular risk factors, such as obesity, high blood cholesterol and high blood sugar.

 Not everyone can track blood pressure at home.
 If you have an irregular heartbeat, home blood pressure monitors might not give you an accurate reading.
 In some cases, the type of monitor you use could depend on your physical condition.
 If you're overweight or very muscular, you'll need to find a monitor with a larger arm cuff.
 If you have hearing loss, a monitor with a digital display may be more suitable.